 Our corporate headquarters is located in a leased facility in Westford, Massachusetts, consisting of 97,500 square feet under a lease that expires in August 2018.
-In addition to our corporate headquarters, we maintained, as of December 31, 2013, the following active facilities:
+In addition to our corporate headquarters, we maintained, as of December 31, 2014, the following facilities:

-Location Principal use Square footage (approximate) Lease expiration Fremont, California Sales and customer support 97,700 December 2016 Bangalore, India Engineering/development 71,500 January 2016 Richardson, Texas Customer support 23,700 January 2015 Freehold, New Jersey Engineering/development 16,500 December 2017 Dulles, Virginia Sales and customer support 14,600 August 2019 Tokyo, Japan Sales and customer support 7,200 September 2015 Swindon, United Kingdom Engineering/development and customer support 5,800 December 2014 Schaumburg, Illinois Engineering/development 4,700 October 2019
+Location Principal use Square footage (approximate) Lease expiration Fremont, California Engineering/development and general and administrative 97,700 December 2016 Bangalore, India Engineering/development 71,500 March 2015 Richardson, Texas Customer testing 26,500 January 2020 Kanata, Canada Sales and customer support 16,000 October 2018 Freehold, New Jersey Engineering/development 16,500 December 2017 Prague, Czech Republic Customer support 11,500 May 2019 Tokyo, Japan Sales and customer support 7,200 September 2015 Swindon, United Kingdom Engineering/development and customer support 5,800 December 2016 Rochester, New York Engineering/development and general and administrative 5,400 October 2019 Schaumburg, Illinois Engineering/development 4,700 October 2019

-\ 2013 and 2012 restructuring expense included charges related to approximately two-thirds of this facility.
+^{ 2013} and 2012 restructuring expense included charges related to approximately two-thirds of this facility.

-As of December 31, 2013, we also leased short-term office space in Australia, Bangladesh, China, the Czech Republic, France, Germany, Hong Kong, India, Malaysia, New Zealand, Singapore, Taiwan, the United Arab Emirates and the United Kingdom.
+As of December 31, 2014, we also leased short-term office space in New York, Australia, China, France, Germany, India, Malaysia, Singapore, South Korea, Taiwan and the United Arab Emirates.
 We believe our existing facilities are adequate for our current needs and that suitable additional space will be available as needed.